 It’s my hope that, in my capacity as a pastoral intern, I will show people (in my own laughably remedial way) the love of Jesus and the power of the Holy Spirit to meaningfully effect change in our lives for the flourishing of the world and the renewing of our imaginations, all “unto the praise of the glory of his grace, in which he hath graced us in his beloved son.”

 Something I find myself doing every year or so is giving a facelift to my Internet presence.
-For example: you won’t find very much interface between my activities on social media and the more “professional” content on my personal website.
-I think that’s good—considering my tendency (though recently much better-controlled tendency) towards inflammatory rhetoric.
-In any case, suffice it to say that I’ve added this WordPress blog because, after many years of patience, I’ve found that I simply don’t have enough content to justify paying for a Squarespace account.
+I’ve transferred my content to WordPress because, after many years of patience, I’ve found that I simply don’t have enough content to justify paying for a Squarespace account.
 I’m neither an artist nor a habitant of Portland—but what’s the difference these days?

-Here, what I’d like to do is to offer a list of articles that I’ve written on various platforms—relating to theology—to cultivate some continuity in what would otherwise be a somewhat scattered online presence.
-If you find that these links have ceased to work, it’s probably because I’ve imported these articles into the archives of the site you’re currently browsing.
+Here, what I’d like to do is to offer a list of articles that I’ve written on ThTm to cultivate some continuity in what would otherwise be a somewhat scattered online presence.
 I’ve made this change because—as with all life-stage transitions—an accompanying change in scenery is often called for.
 With this WordPress blog, I hope to have the freedom to write more often.

-For all who have stuck with me and supported me across the tides of my life, I’m eternally grateful.
+For all who have stuck with me and supported me through the tides of my life, I’m eternally grateful.

 On Theological Telemetry: